hashicorp/terraform-provider-aws/website/docs/r/macie_member_account_association.html.markdown

 The following arguments are supported:

-* `member_account_id` - (Required) The ID of the AWS account that you want to associate with Amazon Macie as a member account.
+* `member_account_id` - (Required) The ID of the AWS account that you want to associate with Amazon Macie Classic as a member account.

 ## Attributes Reference